leoc39129/fantasy_football_analytics/readme.md

     Use team_id and season to get a season's worth of games
 2. "games/statistics/players" for PlayerGame - using the games we have, get players and their performances, we'll have to validate whether the player is in the database before adding their PlayerGame

+Got the game imports working!
+Definitely one thing to think about is that this was a static import -- rather than an import while the full stack web app is working in the background.
+Scheduling a task for something like this might require a little bit of adjustment.

+Otherwise, we cruise on!
+We'll do more season imports soon, but for now the focus will be on getting this season's player data imported.
+It'll be weird to see how to importing player game performance for games I haven't imported yet will work -- might have to set up a scheduled task soon.

 ##############################################################################